-Other represents SH E-MS and SZ results.
-(1)
+Other represents results from the now closed SH E-MS and SZ facilities.

-In the current period, the Computing/Storage/Peripherals end market was renamed to Data Center Computing to better reflect the customer mix and growth prospects.
+Beginning in the first quarter of 2021, the Computing/Storage/Peripherals end market was renamed to Data Center Computing to better reflect the customer mix and growth prospects.
 There was no change to the customers included in this end market.
-(2)